symfony/symfony-docs/reference/constraints/Luhn.rst

 Basic Usage
 -----------

-To use the Luhn validator, simply apply it to a property on an object that will contain the creditcard number submission.
+To use the Luhn validator, simply apply it to a property on an object that will contain a credit card number.

 .. configuration-block::